Table of Contents

 Why SMART on FHIR matters

-Key motivations behind the standard include:
+Key drivers behind adoption include:

 Once implemented, organizations can focus on what SMART on FHIR truly enables: seamless, standardized workflows that drive value for clinicians, patients, and researchers alike.